Discover the most beautiful cities on the Rhine

 Which city on the Rhine is perfect for a romantic weekend trip?

-If you are looking for a romantic weekend trip along the Rhine, you should definitely look into it Heidelberg go.
+If you are looking for a romantic weekend trip along the Rhine, you should definitely go to Heidelberg.
 The old town with the castle ruins and the old bridge over the Neckar is definitely beautiful.

 Where are the best vineyards on the Rhine?

 The region around Rüdesheim and Assmannshausen in the Rheingau is known for its vineyards and fine wines.
 Here you can, for example, taste the wines of the region at a wine tasting and enjoy the picturesque landscape.
-Also, don't forget these when you go to a wine tasting regional specialties.
+Don't forget the regional specialties during a wine tasting.
 This is often served at a wine tasting.

 Which city on the Rhine has the most museums?